 Vesta is a very large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Vesta as potentially hazardous because its orbit does not bring it close to Earth.

 Vesta orbits the sun every 1,325 days (3.63 years), coming as close as 2.15 AU and reaching as far as 2.57 AU from the sun.
-Vesta is about 525.4 kilometers in diameter, making it one of the largest asteroids, comparable in size to Great Britain.
+Vesta is about 525.4 kilometers in diameter, making it one of the largest objects, comparable in size to Great Britain.

 The rotation of Vesta has been observed.
 It completes a rotation on its axis every 5.34 days.